blast-hardcheese/slick/src/sphinx/orm-to-slick.rst

 .. includecode:: code/OrmToSlick.scala#criteriaComposition

-With Scala's operator overloading we can do better and that's what Slick uses.
-Queries are very concise.
+With Scala's operator overloading we can do better; queries become very concise.
 The same query in Slick would look like this:

 .. includecode:: code/OrmToSlick.scala#slickQuery